stujo/stujo-java-intro/object_oriented_principles/inheritance_and_classes.md

 # Inheritance and Classes

-Not coding, just on paper
+* What would a possible hierarchy be for Shape instead of using the mType field?

 ###Exercise
+* Implement the Shape hierarchy discussed

+###Bonus Exercise (if we have time)
+* Not coding, just on paper
-* __EXERCISE:__ Group discussion, select and brainstorm on domain
+* __BONUS EXERCISE:__ Group discussion, select and brainstorm on domain
-* __EXERCISE:__ Now on your own in groups of two.
+* __BONUS EXERCISE:__ Now on your own in groups of two.
 Pick a domain and make some notes:
  * Describe Domain (package name)
  * Find Classes (``class``)
  * Find Inheritance (``extends``)